mkenjis/movie_sentiment_TFIDF_similarity_analysis/README.md

 # Purpose:
 - uae TF-IDF data processing and feature extraction for relevant words
-- use statements dataset to train different classification regression models from MLlib and ML.
+- use tweets dataset to train different classification regression models from MLlib and ML.
 - use trained model to identify which ones have a better performance.

 # Requirements: